 Recent Users looks at your users by cohort, based on when they first launched your application, and measures whether they are still “active.”
 For this metric, a “retained user” is a user that has had at least one session with your application in the past seven days (from today’s date).

-A restricted version of Flurry’s Analytics product entails certain key differences from the complete version of the Analytics product.
+A restricted version of the Flurry Analytics product entails certain key differences from the complete version of the Analytics product.
 It restricts the use of device identifiers to only provide analytics for your particular application.

 Learn more at Restricted Set.

 Return Rate measures the percentage of your users who return to your app on a given day, week, or month post-install.
 We can look at this value by cohort group, that is, based on when users first started using your app.

 Understand user churn from your application and identify key drop off points.